2014cb22-del/CS3/README.md

   - `mean_max_monthly_temps_2000_2025.csv` – Just the mean maximum monthly temperature data.
   - `mean_min_monthly_temps_2000_2025.csv` – Just the mean mimimum monthly temperature data.
  2. **Scripts**
-  - `Model Building.Rmd` – Model building script where time series model is fitted and forecats are made.
+  - `ModelBuilding.Rmd` – Model building script where time series model is fitted and forecats are made.
  3. **Supplemental Materials**
   - `A Practical Guide to ARIMA with auto.arima Function in R | by Zaki Nurkholis | Medium.pdf` – Article on the technicalbackground of building ARIMA models and making forecasts.
   - `What Is Climate Change? | United Nations.pdf` – Writing on the importance of studying temperatures rising.